kian1991/micro-url/README.md

 This README covers local development (Traefik in Docker) and a production outline (Terraform on AWS).
 See `infra/README.md` for full cloud details.

+In addition, a GitHub Actions CI/CD pipeline validates changes on pull requests and deploys to AWS on pushes to `main`.

 ## Overview

 - frontend: Svelte + Vite single-page app